 Within these areas, my supervision strengths include digital humanities approaches (including online projects, algorithmic criticism, TEI-based editions, and other digital approaches); women’s literature; Chaucer’s Canterbury Tales; medieval romance; multilingualism in medieval England; book history and manuscript studies; medieval reading communities; literary theory approaches to medieval literature; and the theory and practice of scholarly editing (including digital editions).

-Assistant Professor (Universitair docent) of Medieval English and French Literature
+Assistant Professor (Dutch “Universitair docent”) of Late Medieval English Literature

 University of Ottawa